Cambridge National in Engineering Design (J822) unit R039 – top tips for a successful outcome

 Tip 8: engineering drawings

-Tip 9: CPD opportunities
+Tip 9: professional development opportunities

 Sign up for any training offered on our website and on Teach Cambridge.
 These courses are a chance to ask questions, gain insight into the course requirements and find out key information.
 Courses are delivered by the subject advisor, principal moderator or principal examiners, and many of them are free.
+We are also offer face to face professional development which is an excellent way to network with teachers and build your own skills when moderating your students’ work.

 Tip 10: make use of Teach Cambridge